marcoscannabrava/cannabrava/content/blog/on-frameworks/index.md

 description: "why re-use time-tested software when you can raw-dog it with nothing but your compiler and cojones?"
 ---

-# Frameworks: Standing on the Shoulders of Giants or Complexity Monster?

 Few decisions spark as much online flame wars as the "frameworks vs. raw-dogging" debate.
 Should you stand on the shoulders of giants?
 Or should you raw-dog it like Carmack and Notch, building from first principles with nothing but your compiler and cojones?

 This isn't just a technical decision.
 For some, it defines your worth as a programmer.
 Are you only a cracked dev if you build everything from scratch?
 Are framework users all n00bs?